joakimif/conv1d-depression/README.md

 This repository contains the source code for the experiments in my master's thesis at the University of Oslo.

-`1-D CNNs on motor activity data for detection of depression`
+`One-Dimensional Convolutional Neural Networks on Motor Activity Measurements in Detection of Depression`